robusta-dev/robusta/docs/common-errors.rst

 please contact support@robusta.dev or go to `our slack channel <https://robustacommunity.slack.com/ssb/redirect>`_.

-.. dropdown:: Robusta CLI is not in path
+.. details:: Robusta CLI is not in path
-    :color: light

     1. Determine where the Robusta-cli binary file is installed